brickpop/boilerjs/README.md

 ##### Notes:

-* HTTP/HTTPS ports must be greated than 1024 (unless you run the app with root privileges)
+* HTTP/HTTPS ports must be greater than ```1024`` (unless you run the app with root privileges)
-	* Normally you'll use a proxy from ports 80/443 to the port defined here
+	* Normally you'll set up a proxy server (Apache/nginx) binding the ports 80/443 to the ones defined above
-* If the MongoDB user/password are empty, the server will attempt to connect without them
+* If the MongoDB user/password are empty, the server will attempt to connect without authentication
 * If the HTTP user/password are empty, no HTTP authentication will be requested
-* If useHttp is false, the keyFile/certFile files will not be read/used
+* If ```useHttp``` is false, the keyFile/certFile files will not be read/used

 ### Creating a model